openeuler-mirror/openeuler-docker-images/llm/README.md

 docker buildx build -t "openeuler/llm:$TAG" --platform linux/arm64 ./$TAG --push
 ```

 We are using `buildx` in here to generate ARM64 images on different host, see more in [Docker Buildx](https://docs.docker.com/buildx/working-with-buildx/).
-Note that you may need to configure the proxy for cloning chatglm2-6b from huggingface while building.
+Note that you may need to configure the proxy for cloning LLMs from huggingface while building.

 # How to use this image
 Please run container with this image on Ascend platform of ARM64.